onkelbeh/HomeAssistantRepository/README.md

   - in the vm run `socat pty,link=/dev/ttyUSB0,raw,user=homeassistant,group=dialout,mode=777 tcp:[ip of usbhost]:3333`
   - at the usb host run `ser2net` with `3333:raw:0:/dev/ttyACM0:115200 8DATABITS NONE 1STOPBIT`
 * a bunch of OneWire and I2C Sensors (mostly all via MQTT) and
-* ESPEasy (https://www.letscontrolit.com/wiki/index.php/ESPEasy), really cool stuff, a bit complicated to get it started (mostly with DNS), but then lots of ESP devices are very easy to deploy.
-It's integration in Home Assistant is easy and reacts fast on state changes.
+* ESPEasy (https://www.letscontrolit.com/wiki/index.php/ESPEasy).
+I formerly used it to avoid some serious design problems in Tasmota, but since i use ESPHome, these devices live only until they will be touched next time, they will be replaced eith ESPHome.
-* Sonoff/Tasmota (mostly via MQTT) (https://github.com/arendst/Sonoff-Tasmota)
+* Sonoff/Tasmota (mostly via MQTT) (https://github.com/arendst/Sonoff-Tasmota), same here: as soon a davice has to be touched, it's firmware will be replaced with ESPHome.
   * Sonoff S20
   * Sonoff Pow R2
   * Sonoff 4ch
   * Sonoff Dual
   * Sonoff RF Bridge with remote Swiches
   * Sonoff Touch
-  * Sonoff Basic (not working well with Tasmota)
+  * Sonoff Basic (not working well with Tasmota in newer versions)
 * some more HC-SR501 PIR Sensors (via ESPEasy, Tasmota & MQTT)
 * Yamaha RXV (4 devices)
 * SamsungTV (partly _not_ working anymore due to Samsungs newest firmware 'improvements', at least i can read it's status for controlling lights & the shutters)